Interested in learning everything there’s to know about SEO outreach?

 What is it?

-Roundups are all about compiling information on a topic – it can be links to relevant resources or quotes from experts – and sharing it with your audience.
+Roundups are all about compiling information on a topic – it can be links to relevant websites or quotes from experts – and sharing it with your audience.

-In other words, whether you want to organize an expert roundup with authorities in your industry sharing their opinion about a specific topic, or you want to participate in link roundups other people have published, well-structured outreach efforts will help.
+In other words, whether you want to organize an expert roundup with authorities in your industry sharing their opinion about a specific topic, or you want to participate in link roundups other people have published, a well-structured outreach activity will help.

 In all cases, you need to reach out to people, connect with them, and give them a very clear idea of what your roundup is about or why you should be included in their link roundup.